The ALLG has been conducting clinical trials for the treatment and cure of blood cancers since 1973.

 After several years of collaboration, the ANZLG and ALSG merged in 1999 to form a unified clinical trials group, the Australasian Leukaemia and Lymphoma Group (ALLG), with Professor Ken Bradstock as the inaugural chairman.

 Since this time, the ALLG has expanded its research portfolio to include not only lymphoma and leukaemia, but also bone marrow transplantation, multiple myeloma, supportive care and laboratory sciences, and established the ALLG National Leukaemia and Lymphoma Tissue Bank (NLLTB).
+In 2012, the ALLG established the National Blood Cancer Registry and Biobank.

 The ALLG has undergone significant evolution since its inception in 1999 and has been instrumental in advancing blood cancer research in Australia and New Zealand.
-Today, the ALLG has a well-established international reputation and collaborative international trials are a feature of the ALLG trials portfolio.

 Milestones